Connect with others who understand.

 History of Migraine Treatment

-Throughout history, theories about the cause of migraine have been based on superstition, and many painful, sometimes potentially fatal, migraine “cures” were used.
 Anthropologists studying skulls from 9,000 years ago found evidence of trepanation (drilling holes into the skull).
-Sometimes called trephination, trepanation may have been performed to treat migraines, epilepsy, and mental illness.
+Sometimes called trephination, this procedure may have been performed to treat migraine, epilepsy, and mental illness.
 Some historians theorize that trepanation sought to release evil spirits believed to be trapped in the skull and causing the symptoms.

-In the Middle Ages, migraine treatments ranged from bloodletting with leeches, cauterization (using heat to seal a wound) with a hot iron, and placing garlic into fresh skin incisions.
 Later, attempted migraine treatments included oil in the ears, electric shocks, radiation therapy, and lumbar puncture — piercing the membrane surrounding the spinal cord to release cerebrospinal fluid.

 The Emergence of Modern Treatment